OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/Linux/index.md

 cd uavcan
 mkdir build
 cd build
-cmake .. # Optionally, set the build type: -DCMAKE_BUILD_TYPE=Release (default is RelWithDebInfo) make     # This  will invoke the DSDL compiler automatically sudo make install
+cmake ..        # Optionally, set the build type: -DCMAKE_BUILD_TYPE=Release (default is RelWithDebInfo) make -j4        # This  will invoke the DSDL compiler automatically sudo make install
 ```

-The following components will be installed on the system:
+The following components will be installed into the system:

-* The libuavcan static library and headers.
+* Libuavcan headers and the static library.
 * The Linux driver for libuavcan (this is a header-only library, so only headers are installed).
-* All standard DSDL type definitions (path: `<installation-prefix>/share/uavcan/dsdl/`).
+* The POSIX driver for libuavcan (this is a header-only library too).
-* All generated headers for the standard DSDL types (installed into the same directory as the libuavcan headers).
+* Generated DSDL headers (installed into the same directory as the libuavcan headers).
-* The [[pyuavcan]] package (will be installed for the default Python version).
-* The libuavcan DSDL compiler - `libuavcan_dsdlc` (use `--help` to get usage info).
+* Libuavcan DSDL compiler (Python script `libuavcan_dsdlc`, use `--help` to get usage info).
+* Libuavcan DSDL compiler's support library (Python package `libuavcan_dsdl_compiler`).
-* Simple network monitoring tools - see below.
+* CLI tools (see below).

+Pyuavcan will not be installed into the system together with the library; you'll need to install it separately.
+The installed DSDL compiler will not function unless pyuavcan is installed.

 Installation prefix can be overridden via make variable `PREFIX`.
 Default installation prefix depends on the Linux distribution;